hettie-d/diff/snippets/README.md

 These snippets will have small parts of SQL that allow to generate GRANTS statements that recreate the current state of permissions _of the particular user_.

+Ultimate goal (not yeat achieved!) is to be able to get postgres implementation of `SHOW GRANTS` statement, available in MySQL.

 They are intended to be used as parts of other applications (see example shell scripts under `tests` folder).

 Conventions: